RichardBrowning/CSE-5524-CV-Term-Project/README.md

   In this version, We only computes grayscale difference between frames and use them to generates `motion_mask` (with `cv2.createBackgroundSubtractorMOG2`).
 At each frame, the program updates MHI directly with `motion_mask`.
 Finally, it extracts contours from MHI as motion regions

-  With this approach, it is clear that the system is sensitive to lighting changes (false positives), and cannot distinguish static new objects from actual motion, or objects divided by occlusion.
+  With this approach, it is clear that the system is sensitive to lighting changes (false positives), and cannot distinguish static objects from actual motion, or objects divided by occlusion.

+  Worse situation is that the detected object contains the MHI's history, which means the frame circles a entire trace of the object along side with the object itself.
+Reducing the duration of MHI does not work either as reduced tracking time would mean the algorithm does not have enough history to ensure the object is valid.

   ![Version 2 Results](./images/HMI1.png)
   ![Version 1 Results](./images/HMI2.png)